nachocaru/xaprb.com/content/blog/2005-12-23-rowcount-and-identity.md

 >
 > Returns the number of rows affected by the last statement.

-Couldn&#8217;t be much simpler.
+Couldn't be much simpler.
 Getting the last `IDENTITY` value is not as straightforward though.
 There are several options: `@@IDENTITY`, `SCOPE_IDENTITY()`, and `IDENT_CURRENT()`.
 You can read up on the differences, but the one you probably want to use is `SCOPE_IDENTITY()`.
-It gives you the last value in the current scope, which means it won&#8217;t be affected by triggers or other connections.
+It gives you the last value in the current scope, which means it won't be affected by triggers or other connections.
 The other two methods could give bizarre results depending on what else is going on in the database.
 They have their uses, but only in specialized cases.